 8907 Lake Shore Boulevard

-Abel Whitmore Fairbanks was born on March 4, 1817, in Sullivan County, New Hampshire to Zabail and Mary Fairbanks.
-Abel married Mary Mason who was born on October 4, 1827.
+Abel Whitmore Fairbanks was born on March 4, 1817, in Sullivan County, New Hampshire, to Zabail and Mary Fairbanks.
+Abel married Mary Mason, who was born on October 4, 1827.
 They had two children: Frank born on June 15, 1845, and Alice Holmes born on November 7, 1847.
-Alice married William Henry Gaylord who was born on April 29, 1842, in Cleveland.
+Alice married William Henry Gaylord, who was born on April 29, 1842, in Cleveland.
 They had two children: Paul Fairbanks and Pauline (Brusewitz).
-William died on November 25, 1905, and Alice died on April 16, 1937.
-Both are buried in Lakeview Cemetery.
+William Gaylord died on November 25, 1905, and Alice died on April 16, 1937.

 Their cautious stewardship of the Herald proved no match for the aggressive Republicanism of the Cleveland Morning Leader and they surrendered the Herald’s competitive advantage to the upstart Leader.
 Benedict died May 12, 1876, and his executor sold his interest in the Herald to Fairbanks.

 The paper was purchased by other parties in 1877, who ran it into the ground.
 The Cleveland Herald ended publication in 1885 and its physical plant was acquired by the Cleveland Plain Dealer.

 Abel died on July 4, 1894, in Boston Massachusetts.
 Mary died on December 8, 1898.
 Both were buried in Woodland cemetery.